-Sabre Analytical Tools and Data. \$277 thousand for continued access to third-party analytical tools and data used to evaluate international market dynamics.
+- Allows for continued access to third-party analytical tools and data used to evaluate international market dynamics.
 These third-party tools enable accurate evaluation of metrics important to the Office's mission of ensuring a healthy and competitive aviation industry.
-The SABRE aviation data analytical tools provide a comprehensive view of all international markets and pricing where this data is unavailable from data collected by the Department.
-Other analytical modules provide sophisticated estimation of flight and network revenue impacts to proposed network changes such as those that occur during airline mergers or antitrust immunity arrangements.
-The tools also contain an airline schedule data module that has proven invaluable for providing real time policy responses such as those required during the COVID-19 pandemic.
+These analytical tools provide a comprehensive view of all international markets and pricing where this data is unavailable from data collected by the Department.
+Analytical modules provide sophisticated estimation of flight and network revenue impacts to proposed network changes such as those that occur during airline mergers or antitrust immunity arrangements.
+The tools also contain an airline schedule data module that has proven invaluable for providing real time policy responses such as those required during the COVID-19 pandemic. - Momentum Multimodal/Multi-Regional Technical Assistance will be the Department's global engagement initiative.
+Momentum harnesses the Department's broad array of technical assistance and transportation expertise and shares it with global audiences in support of U.S. policy objectives on safety, climate, connectivity, and countering maligned influences internationally. - To support the on-going collection/maintenance of information and data analysis of the Global Climate Transport Compendium and Dashboard.

-The following requests advance aviation and international transportation policies and strategic priorities.

-Sustainable Aviation Fuel (SAF) Grand Challenge Implementation and Climate Data Analysis. \$677 thousand is in support of work under EO 14008, Tackling the Climate Crisis at Home and Abroad.
-The Office of the Assistant Secretary for Aviation and International affairs requests additional FY 2024 funding to perform a requirements analysis to collect climate data to further three related objectives: implementation of the SAF Grand Challenge (tracking emissions reductions rates and feedstock availability), transparency and fair dealing initiatives (SEC disclosures by airlines and advertising guidelines issued by DOT), and the Administration's broader Aviation Climate Action Plan (tracking progress by carriers towards vision zero in 2050).

-Momentum - Multimodal/Multi-Regional Technical Assistance. \$627 thousand is requested for Momentum, the Department's global engagement program launched by the Secretary of Transportation in 2022.
-The program requires financial support to provide sustained international engagement in support of the Secretary's launch.
-Momentum harnesses the Department's broad array of technical assistance and transportation expertise and shares it with global audiences in support of U.S. policy objectives on safety, climate, connectivity, and countering maligned influences internationally.
-Funding would support three essential Momentum goals:

-- \$150 thousand to support and develop a series of sectoral-focused toolkits and capacity building/training resources to promote U.S./DOT best practices.
-These toolkits and corresponding resources address seven key areas: infrastructure (project planning, financing best practices); climate (Green Shipping Corridors, embodied carbon, Arctic); safety (road, rail, aviation); border and trade facilitation (border planning); freight/ supply chain (green freight, cold chain); innovations (Smart Cities, ZEV, integrated mobility), and Standards and Good Regulatory Practices (international standards, UAS, ITS). - \$250 thousand for five (5) in-person technical assistance visits to key partners in regional economic communities to deliver capacity building/training using the toolkits and resources.
-These visits also allow the Department to promote DOT Strategic goals and underscore Administration's commitment to international engagement on safety, global competitiveness, equity, climate and sustainability, and emerging technologies. - \$227 thousand for technical assistance for developing countries to help them identify feedstocks and overcome barriers to investment in, and production of, SAF so wherever

-U.S. airlines fly in the developing world they have the ability to refuel using SAF.

-Global Climate Transport Compendium/Dashboard. \$202 thousand is requested to support the on-going collection/maintenance of information and data analysis of the Global Climate Transport Compendium and Dashboard.
 The dashboard is a repository of multimodal climate data to inform COP and other key climate strategies.
-The Dashboard includes: (1) country-level transportation emission data and strategies; (2) country-level, modally disaggregated transportation Nationally Determined Contributions (NDCs); (3) multilateral, regional and national policies, regulations, standards that promote ambition and integrity in mitigating transportation sector emissions; and (4) DOT and USG mitigation policies, capabilities and expertise in the transportation sector.

-Annual Human Trafficking Impact Award. \$177 thousand is requested for the annual Combating Human Trafficking in Transportation Impact Award.
-This award raises awareness among transportation stakeholders about human trafficking and increases training and prevention to combat it.
+The Dashboard includes: (1) country-level transportation emission data and strategies; (2) country-level, modally disaggregated transportation Nationally Determined Contributions (NDCs); and (3) multilateral, regional and national policies, regulations, standards that promote ambition and integrity in mitigating transportation sector emissions; and (4) DOT and USG mitigation policies, capabilities and expertise in the transportation sector. - Increases the funding for Combating Human Trafficking in Transportation Impact Award raises awareness among transportation stakeholders about human trafficking and increases training and prevention to combat it.
 The award was a key recommendation by the Advisory Committee on Human Trafficking, which is responsible for a triannual report to Congress.
-Previously this award was funded within base resources resulting in the reduction of resources available for other priorities.

-Safe Skies for Africa Program (SSFA). \$227 thousand increase is requested to allow for the provision of additional technical assistance and the development and implementation of new workshops, including those with a climate, or "clean skies," focus.
+Previously this award was funded within base resources resulting in the reduction of resources available for other priorities. - This increase for Safe Skies for Africa Program (SSFA) allows for the provision of additional technical assistance and the development and implementation of new workshops, including those with a climate, or "clean skies," focus.
 This supports the Biden-Harris Prosper Africa Build Together Campaign by showcasing American leadership in aviation management and technologies.
 SSFA creates an important air safety, security, climate and environment policy dialogue between the United States and African countries through USG technical assistance, capacity building, and export of U.S. goods and services to counter other nations' influence.
 SSFA program funding will be used to conduct safety workshops and convene Ministerial level engagements, to target African states and regional economic communities of interest to the U.S government and private sector, and work with them to foster and sustain internationally compliant aviation operations (namely ICAO standards).